CTFEDs/UXSouthAfrica2015Workshop/workshop-structure.md

 ### Diverge

-* On your own, write down lots of ideas.
+* Pick a pattern and, on your own, write down lots of ideas.
 Focus on **quantity** rather than **quality**.

 ## Break

-* Find a person at another table and tell them about your favourite idea.

 ## 4pm

 ### Converge

+* **Dote Vote**.
+Grab a pen and stand up.
+  * Move one seat to your left.
-* As a table, start narrowing down ideas.
-Vote for your favourite idea, and work on it together.
+  * Add a dot on your favourite idea.
+  * Repeat until you're back at your own seat.
+* **Table shout out**.
+Tell the room one about your pattern, and the solution with the most votes.
+Use one sentence for each.
 * What **Future Friendly Principles** are you using?

 ## Leaving